Probing short-range gravity using quantum reflection: Implementation

-The sensitivity also depends on the incident velocity $v_0$, which can be controlled through the initial confinement strength of the atom trap along $x$ and the timing of the imaging pulse.
+The Yukawa sensitivity depends on the incident velocity $v_0$, which can be controlled through the initial confinement strength of the atom trap along $x$ and the timing of the imaging pulse.
 Larger velocities can be obtained by releasing the atoms from a moving trap.
 The optimum sensitivity for a given $\lambda$ occurs at $v_{\rm opt} = (\beta^2/\lambda^2) v_c$, but achieving this is limited on the low side by accessible atom energies, and on the high side by the critical velocity for quantum reflection.
-We suppose that velocities in the range of 50~\textmu m/s to 1~mm/s can be accessed and provide sufficient reflection for measurement.
+We estimate that velocities in the range of 50~\textmu m/s to 1~mm/s can be used for measurement.

 With these assumptions, we achieve the sensitivity limits shown in Fig.~5.
-Here the black curve and gray shading indicate existing limits for microscopic particles.
-The heavy blue curve shows our result, and the lighter blue curves are for two other proposed microscopic measurements.
-The gray curves show existing limits for macroscopic measurements.
+Here the gray shading indicates existing limits for microscopic particles.
+The heavy black curve shows our result, and the lighter black curves are for two other proposed microscopic measurements.
+The red curves show existing limits for macroscopic measurements.
 Given the assumption of a mass-dependent force, it is difficult for atomic measurements to reach the sensitivity of a macroscopic object.
-However, the method proposed here would improve on existing atomic limits by several orders of magnitude, which would provide a useful constraint on chameleon-style theories with short-range interactions.
+However, the method proposed here would improve on existing atomic limits by several orders of magnitude, providing a useful constraint on chameleon-style theories with short-range interactions.

-At lower $\lambda$ values, the sensitivity determined here is comparable to that obtained by Bennett and O'Dell \cite{Bennett2019}, but potentially easier to implement experimentally since a high-precision Bloch oscillation frequency measurement is not required.
+At lower $\lambda$ values, the sensitivity determined here is comparable to that calculated by Bennett and O'Dell \cite{Bennett2019}, but potentially easier to implement experimentally since a high-precision Bloch oscillation measurement is not required.
 At higher-$\lambda$ values, our approach is competitive with proposed improvements to an optical-lattice interferometer experiment by Panda {\em et al.} \cite{Panda2024}, but may again be easier to implement.